Monoclonal Antibody Therapy

 What is an Emergency Use Authorization (EUA)?

-The United States FDA has made monoclonal antibody infusions available under an emergency access mechanism called an EUA.
+The United States FDA has made monoclonal antibody infusions and injections available under an emergency access mechanism called an EUA.
 An EUA means that the drugs have not undergone the same type of review as an FDA-approved product, because the FDA approval process takes a long time.
 COVID-19 is a national crisis, and we do not have the luxury of the years it takes to go through an FDA approval process.
 An EUA is a shorter, simpler review process that is not as thorough as the approval process.

 What if I am pregnant or breastfeeding?